Francis Hagerup: Biography

 Francis Hagerup grew up at Horten in Vestfold, Norway.
 He was a son of admiral and cabinet minister Henrik Steffens Hagerup (1806–1859) and Nicoline Christine Jenssen (1808–1862).
-He graduated with the cand.jur. degree at the Royal Frederick University in 1876, received a grant to study abroad, and became a research fellow at the Royal Frederick University in 1879.
+He graduated with the cand.jur. degree at the Royal Frederick University in 1876, received a grant to study abroad (which he did at the universities of Leipzig, Munich and Paris) and became a research fellow at the Royal Frederick University in 1879.
 He obtained the dr.juris degree in 1885, and was professor of law at the Royal Frederick University from 1887 to 1906.
 He was minister of justice in the Second cabinet Stang from 2 May 1893 to 14 October 1895.
-In August 1895 he was Finance minister.
+In August 1895 he was finance minister.
 He was a member of the Storting from 1901 to 1906.

 He served as Prime Minister of Norway for two terms.
 First from October 14, 1895; secondly from October 22, 1903.
-In social policy, Hagerup's time as Prime Minister saw the passage of a child care law in 1896 that increased the power of local authorities and courts over neglected and abused children.
-Following his two bouts as Prime Minister, he served as ambassador to Copenhagen, The Hague, and Brussels.
+In social policy, Hagerup's time as prime minister saw the passage of a child care law in 1896 that increased the power of local authorities and courts over neglected and abused children.
+Following his two bouts as prime minister, he served as ambassador to Copenhagen, The Hague, and Brussels.
 From 1916 he was ambassador in Stockholm.

 Hagerup was passionately involved in the development of public international law.
 From 1897 he was member of the Institut de Droit International, of which he became the chairman in 1912.
 In 1907 he headed the Norwegian delegation at the second peace conference in The Hague.
 He was also delegate at international conferences regarding admiralty law.
 In 1920 he led the Norwegian delegation when the League of Nations convened for the first time in Geneva.
 The same year he was elected to the Law committee under the League council.
 In 1888, he founded Tidsskrift for Retsvidenskab (Journal of Jurisprudence), and served as its editor until his death.

 Hagerup was also member of the Norwegian Nobel Committee from 1 January 1907 until his death in 1921.

 Hagerup was the most prominent Conservative Party politician to support women's suffrage and was active in the women's rights movement.
 In 1884 he was a co-founder of the Norwegian Association for Women's Rights and he was also a member of the first board of the association.
 In 1914 he became an honorary member of the association.